What Your Church Can Do To Support Foster Care

 There are immense needs in the foster care system outside of the families in your church.
 CarePortal is a tool that connects you to the immediate needs in your community and allows you to donate directly to the individuals who need it.
 Foster families share their needs for food, clothes, furniture and more, allowing you to tangibly see the impact of your donation.

-CarePortal allows you to connect with those people directly and make a meaningful impact in the lives of foster mothers, fathers, and children.
+CarePortal allows you to connect with those people directly and make a meaningful impact in the lives of foster mothers, fathers, and vulnerable children.

 Step 3.
 Train Sunday School Teachers and Youth Ministers About the Needs of Foster Children